Generate patches from large images with webhooks

 will for example generate 24 equally sizes patches from the marked area in the original image and upload it to your target dataset.
 Additional information about V7 workflows can be found here.

-There is two things we need to get in place to have the webhook communicate with provided REST-server, the first is the URL, and then a target query needs to be added.
+There are two things we need to get in place to have the webhook communicate with the provided REST-server.
+First is the URL, then a target query needs to be added.
 This is how we pass information of where to upload the generated patches.
-The formatting is as follows
+The formatting is as follows:

 https://[your-ip-address]:[port]/webhook?target=[dataset_name]

 The default port using the example code is 8080 and the target dataset needs to be in the same project as the input dataset and the built workflow.
-The ip-address needed is the public IP address where the provided REST server is running.
+The IP address required is the public IP address of the server where the provided REST server is hosted.
 An example URL could look like:

 https://8.8.8.8:8080/webhook?target=satellite_patches